 Communication during the arrival and departure at the centers is essential to ensure that every child is safe and supervised at all times.
-Staff members will assume responsibility of each child upon arrival to the designated classroom (or under potential pandemic drop-off procedures when the child is picked up at the entrance from a parent/guardian).
-Parents are responsible for signing their child in and out each day.
+Staff members will assume responsibility of each child upon arrival to the designated classroom (or under potential pandemic drop-off procedures when the child is picked up at the entrance from a parent/quardian).